ahernandezo2/ChatBot-SymptomDisease/README.md

 - Designed for future deployment via WhatsApp using Twilio or similar.
 - Trained on a real-world dataset of symptoms, diseases, and patient profiles.

-## 🛠️ Tech Stack
+🛠️ Tech Stack

-- Python
+Python – Core programming language

-- Pandas / NumPy
+Pandas & NumPy – Data loading, processing, and numerical operations

-- Scikit-learn / PyTorch or TensorFlow (depending on the model used)
+FAISS – Fast similarity search using vector embeddings

-- FAISS (Facebook AI Similarity Search)
+SentenceTransformers (Hugging Face) – Used to embed patient profiles and symptoms into dense vectors (all-MiniLM-L6-v2 model)

-- Hugging Face Transformers (for embeddings, if used)
+Scikit-learn (optional) – Could be used for classification if added later

-- Flask / FastAPI (for API/chatbot backend)
+Flask or FastAPI (optional) – For building an API interface or backend chatbot service

-- WhatsApp Integration (optional, via Twilio API)
+Twilio API (planned) – For WhatsApp integration and chatbot deployment

 ## 💡 How It Works